luswei/TerminalNettyServer/README.md

 # TerminalNettyServer
-Try to Use Netty to build a high performance tcp server
+Try to use netty to build a high performance tcp server